-omni-channel usability study (2015)
+omni-channel usability study.

 My role was to propose the research, get funding, engage stakeholders, help design the study, and oversee the internal and external researchers who conducted the research.
 There were two primary researchers on the project: one from an agency and one who reported to me.

 As a first step, the team worked with stakeholders to identify research questions important to them, as well as ensure organizational buy-in.
 Next, we used analytics to determine typical customer behavior at each phase in the customer journey.
 We mapped which personas tended to use which channel for each phase of the customer journey, and used that to guide the creation of prototypes as well as construct our testing scripts:

 A journey map describing the various ways customers interacted with Alaska Air.
 This enabled us to create scenarios that were representative of what real travelers do.
 Blurred due to NDA.

 Once the test scripts were finalized we recruited research candidates guided by the various personas we wanted to understand better: